omarayad1/cantkeepup/README.md

 ## How to enable it in chrome
-goto `settings` then under the `search` section press `Manage search engines` now we will cantkeepup here, scroll down until you find 3 empty boxes.
+goto `settings` then under the `search` section press `Manage search engines` now we will add cantkeepup here, scroll down until you find 3 empty boxes.
 In the first box `Add a new search engine` type `cantkeepup`.
 In the second box `Keyword` type `cantkeepup`.
 In the last box `URL with %s in place of query` type `http://cantkeepup.herokuapp.com/?q=%s`.
-Then press enter, and make it the default one by pressing the `Make default` button that appears when you hover f it.
+Then press enter, and make it the default one by pressing the `Make default` button that appears when you hover over it.

 ENJOY~~!